 Even though decompilation rarely comes up as a quine no-go, indirectly the above does read its source.
 You might consider it a cheating quine.
 To placate those who think so, here's a constructive way of doing it, with a format string that implicitly gets fed to itself:

-pl '$_ = q{$_ = q{%s}; form "pl $quote$_$quote"}; form "pl $quote$_$quote"'
+pl '$_ = q{$_ = q{%s}; form "pl $quote$_$quote"}; form "pl $quote$_$quote" '

-pl '$_ = q{$_ = q{%s}; f "pl $q$_$q"}; f "pl $q$_$q"'
+pl '$_ = q{$_ = q{%s}; f "pl $q$_$q"}; f "pl $q$_$q" '

-pl '$_ = q{$_ = q{%s}; form "pl $quote$_$quote"}; form "pl $quote$_$quote"'
+pl '$_ = q{$_ = q{%s}; form "pl $quote$_$quote"}; form "pl $quote$_$quote"' pl '$_ = q{$_ = q{%s}; f "pl $q$_$q"}; f "pl $q$_$q"'

-Golf: Quine The same approach but without adding pl '', so this works only in the pl-Shell, which you start by calling pl without arguments.
+, so this works only in the pl-Shell, which you start by calling pl without arguments.
 The shortest Perl quine inspired this most compact variant.
 We beat it by 6 characters in the short form.
-That uses x2 to duplicate the argument to the pre-prototypes printf.
-But form has a prototype.
-Use the old &-syntax to prevent that giving 2 (the length of the list):
+That uses x2

 &form(qw(&form(qw(%s)x2))x2)